How to Prevent New Account Fraud

 • Additional protective measures may involve more robust identity verification behind the scenes.
 Examples include biometric verification, government ID authentication, public records analysis, and more.

-• Institutions might use multiple security solutions that aren’t built to work together, leading to overlap and inefficiency.
+• Integration inefficiency: To close gaps in new account fraud detection, institutions often use multiple security solutions that aren’t built to work together, leading to data redundancies and excessive costs.

 How we can help

-Experian’s fraud management services provide a multi-layered approach that lets businesses customize solutions to their particular needs.
+Our fraud management services provide a multi-layered approach that lets businesses customize solutions to their needs.
 Advanced machine learning analytics utilizes extensive, proprietary data to provide a unique experience that not only protects your company, but it also protects your customers’ experience.

-• Customer identification program (CIP): Experian’s KYC solutions allow you to confidently identify your customers via a low-friction experience.
+• Customer Identification Program (CIP): Our KYC solutions provide stronger, friction-free identity verification at onboarding.
 The tools start with onboarding, but continue throughout the customer journey, including portfolio management.
 The tools also help your company comply with relevant KYC regulations.

-• Cross-industry analysis of identity behavior: Experian has created an identity graph that aggregates consumer information in a way that gives companies access to a cross-industry view of identity behavior as it changes over time.
+• Cross-industry analysis of identity behavior: We created an identity graph that aggregates consumer information in a way that gives companies access to a cross-industry view of identity behavior as it changes over time.
 This means that when a new account is opened, your company can determine behind the scenes if any part of the identity is connected to instances of fraud or presents actions not normally associated with the customer’s identity.
-It’s essentially a new paradigm that works faster behind the scenes and is part of Experian’s Ascend Fraud Platform™.

-• Multifactor authentication solutions: Experian’s MFA solutions utilize low-friction techniques like two-factor authentication, knowledge-based authentication, and unique one-time password authentication during remote transactions to guard against hacking.
+• Multifactor authentication solutions: When additional information is needed, our MFA solutions utilize low-friction, consumer-trusted techniques like two-factor authentication, knowledge-based authentication, and unique one-time password authentication during remote transactions to guard against hacking.

-• Synthetic ID fraud protection: Experian’s fraud management solutions include robust protection against synthetic ID fraud.
+• Synthetic ID fraud protection: Our fraud management solutions include robust protection against synthetic ID fraud.
 Our groundbreaking technology detects and predicts synthetic identities throughout the customer lifecycle, utilizing advanced analytics capabilities.

 • Precise ID®: The Precise ID platform lets customers choose the combination of fraud analytics, identification verification, and workflows that best meet their business needs.
 This includes machine-learned fraud risk models, robust consumer data assets, one-time passwords (OTPs), knowledge-based authentication (KBAs), and powerful insights via the Identity Element Network®.

-Experian can keep your business secure from new account fraud
+Protect your business from new account fraud with us

 References